elixir-cldr/cldr/README.md

  * `precompile_number_formats`: provides a means to have user-defined format strings precompiled at application compile time.
 This has a performance benefit since precompiled formats execute approximately twice as fast as formats that are not precompiled.

  * `precompile_transliterations`: defines those transliterations between the digits of two different number systems that will be precompiled.
 The is a list of 2-tuples where each tuple is of the form `{from_number_system, to_number_system}` where each number system is expressed as an atom.
 The available  number systems is returned by `Cldr.Number.System.systems_with_digits/0`.
 The default is the empty list `[]`.

+ * `json_lib`: Configures the json library to be used for decoding the locale definition files.
+The default is `Poison`.
+Any library that provides the functions `encode!/1` and `decode!/1` can be used.
+One alternative to `Poison` is [Jason](https://hex.pm/packages/jason).
+Since the json library is configurable it will also need to be configured in the project's `mix.exs`.

 ### Recompiling after a configuration change